;;; executable.el --- base functionality for executable interpreter scripts

 :type '(choice (const :tag "off" nil)

 (defcustom executable-query 'function

-"*If non-nil, ask user before changing an existing magic number.
+"*If non-`nil', ask user before inserting or changing magic number.

 When this is `function', only ask when called non-interactively."